JNRowe/jnrowe.github.io/articles/tips/Three_mobile_broadband_in_linux.rst

 I’ve had a Huawei USB modem for about six months now and it works fine in Linux, although it is probably a slightly different model.
-The box and case for mine claims it is a E160G, whereas ``lsusb`` from usbutils_ claims it is a E220.
+The box and case for mine claims it is a E160G, whereas :command:`lsusb` from usbutils_ claims it is a E220.
 The manufacturers of these types of products routinely change the components and models without updating the product codes, so you’ll have to wait until you plug it in to see what model it actually is.

 As for how to make it work?
 Simply use a distribution that comes with NetworkManager_ and NetworkManager’s `mobile broadband provider database`_.